Friday 13 June 2025

 The Dunbar Parents’ Evening is coming up soon on Friday 20 June, and will be the ideal opportunity to touch base academically with your son or daughter’s teachers.
 I will also be there throughout the afternoon, along with several of the Senior staff team, and I look forward to seeing many of you there.

-The Falkland Islands Memorial Service is taking place and I know that some of the Dunbar pupils are either volunteering or taking part in the service with the Dunbar Choristers.
-This is a wonderful and moving event every year, and my sincere admiration goes to all the pupils who will be helping out in one way or another.
+The Falkland Islands Memorial Service is taking place this Sunday and I know that some of the Dunbar pupils are either volunteering or taking part in the service with the Dunbar Choristers.
+This is a wonderful and moving event, and my sincere admiration goes to all the pupils who will be helping out in one way or another.

 Ian Hart

-• It is hard to believe that we only have 3 weeks left of this year, there is no such thing as a wind down at Pangbourne as we seem to accelerate towards Founders Day.
-We still have a number of Divisional events with Athletics and Swimming in the final week, there is still plenty to aim for academically from the Year 9, Year 10 and Year 12 groups in our quest for the top performing boys house.
+It is hard to believe that we only have three weeks left of this year, there is no such thing as a wind down at Pangbourne as we seem to accelerate towards Founders’ Day.
+We still have a number of Divisional events with Athletics and Swimming in the final week and there is still plenty to aim for academically from the Year 9, Year 10 and Year 12 groups in our quest for the top performing boys house.

 Last week, the Year 12 boys impressed during their Taking Responsibility week, a chance for them to prepare CVs, gain valuable feedback from mock interviews and help with voluntary service to the local community.
 I have received thanks from St James this weekend for their efforts.